getsentry/examples/python/celery/README.md

 ## Introduction

-[Sentry](https://sentry.io/welcome/) provides open source error tracking that shows you every crash in your stack as it happens, with the details needed to prioritize, identify, reproduce, and fix each issue.
-It also gives you information your support team can use to reach out to and help those affected and tools that let users send you feedback for peace of mind.
+[Sentry](https://sentry.io/welcome/) is an open source tool that provides error tracking to show you every crash in your application as it happens, with the details needed to prioritize, identify, reproduce, and fix each issue.

-Sentry was conceived in 2010 with a simple aim of illuminating production application issues.
-It started as a tiny bit of Open Source code, and has since expanded to an incredible team and hundreds of contributors, and now support all popular languages and platforms.

-Read about how Sentry came to be on [StackShare](https://stackshare.io/posts/founder-stories-how-sentry-built-their-open-source-service).

 ## About Celery